TheTeamVivek/YukkiMusic/readme.md

 [Yukki Music Bot](https://github.com/TeamYukki/YukkiMusicBot) is a powerful Telegram Music + Video Bot written in Python, using Pyrogram and Py-Tgcalls.
 You can stream songs, videos, and even live streams in your group calls from multiple sources.

 ### 🎵 Key Features
-- **Supports multiple platforms**: YouTube, SoundCloud, Apple Music, Spotify, Resso, Live Streams, Telegram Audios, and Videos.
+- **Supports Multiple Platforms:** YouTube, SoundCloud, Apple Music, Spotify, Resso, Live Streams, Telegram Audios, and Videos.

-- **Stable and lightweight**: Written from scratch to minimize crashes, with attractive thumbnails.
+- **Stable and Lightweight:** Built from scratch for enhanced stability, minimizing crashes, and comes with sleek thumbnails.

-- **Advanced controls**: Loop, Seek, Shuffle, Specific Skip, Playlists, and more.
+- **Advanced Controls:** Loop, Seek, Shuffle, Specific Skip, Playlists, and more.

+- **Intuitive Interface:** Optimized for simplicity and smooth operation in both private and group chats.

+- **High-Quality Streaming:** Ensures the best possible audio and video quality.

 ---